Chiral topological superconductivity in twisted bilayer and double bilayer graphene: Summary and Conclusions

 In a latter part of the article, we also calculate the direct band gap to establish the observed topological phases and corresponding phase transitions.
 We present several lines with varying parameter values that crosses the topological phases, and identify the direct band gap closings at the phase transition points.
 Further, we calculate the band gap on the mBZ along few topologial phase transition lines to understand the gap closings on the Fermi surface and corresponding change in Chern number of the system.
 Finally, the evolution of squared amplitudes of the Bloch states for different sublattices and layers are shown for parameter values lying in different topological phases.
 Also, we briefly discuss the effect of trigonal warping on the topological phase diagram of AB-AB and AB-BA stacked tDBLGs.
 Additional interesting topological phase with $\mathcal{C}^{K}_{\uparrow} = -4$ arises for an extended range of parameter values for both the types of tDBLGs.
 Also, the non-topological region decreases, specially in AB-BA tDBLG case it almost turns into topological for almost all the parameter values.
 We end our discussion by providing a possible route to realize the $p+ip$-superconductivity in tBLG as an effective pairing arising from a conventional $s$-wave superconductor in presence of RSOC and magnetic field.

+Although the topological properties of chiral superconductivity in tBLG have been explored previously~\cite{topo_TSC_tBLG}, our work differs from that in a couple of important ways.
+The earlier study focused on a six-band model Hamiltonian limited to the flat-band regime around the magic angle, whereas we employ the low-energy continuum model proposed by Bistritzer and MacDonald~\cite{MacDonald-tBLG} to construct the full BdG Hamiltonian for tBLG as well as tDBLG, allowing us to tune the twist angle and investigate behavior both at and away from the magic angle.
+Additionally, the pairing structure is treated differently: instead of defining pairing on the emergent moiré lattice, we begin with pairing functions for single-layer graphene, apply a low-energy approximation, and incorporate them into the BdG framework, leading to a distinct microscopic picture of superconductivity in twisted case.

 While tBLG itself exhibits unconventional superconductivity near the magic angle, the nature of such pairing is still unclear.
 In several theoretical studies $d+id$, $p+ip$-like pairing and even coexistence of both is predicted~\cite{DMFT_TSC_tBLG,RG_TSC_tBLG,RG_TSC_tDBLG,MFT_TSC_tBLG,QMC_TSC_tBLG,BdG_TSC_tBLG}.
-On the other hand, very recently signatures of chiral topological superconductivity have been identified in graphene based system~\cite{Han2025}.
-This may help to engineer topological superconductivity in twisted multilayer graphene systems in near future.
+On the other hand, very recently, signatures of chiral topological superconductivity in rhombohedral graphene~\cite{Han2025} have been reported.
+This arises from a spin- and valley-polarized quarter-metal state in which only a single valley contributes to the Fermi surface.
+In contrast, the inter-valley pairing considered in our work is qualitatively distinct from the intravalley pairing mechanism operative in rhombohedral graphene~\cite{RH_graphene_theory1,RH_graphene_theory2}.
+Nevertheless, these developments may offer valuable insights toward engineering topological superconductivity in twisted and multilayer graphene based systems in the near future.

+Finally note that, although we present the squared amplitude of Bloch states for different topological phases and observe distinct real-space profiles for some phases, however, several phases remain indistinguishable in this regard.
+Therefore, it is not generally true that Bloch state amplitude profiles can always differentiate between topological and trivial phases.
+Consequently, one should not rely solely on such local probes; instead, a proper topological characterization requires the detailed analysis of an appropriate invariant, such as the Chern number.